 - The Opening Paragraph: It should contain a thesis sentence that states what you intend to prove.
 It may restate all or part of the question, but should not quote the question verbatim.
-The last sentence in this paragraph should lead the reader into the topics that you intend to cover. - The Topic Paragraphs: Each paragraph should explore another piece of evidence that supports your thesis.
-Paragraphs should begin with an introduction that clearly states what you will talk about in that paragraph.
+The last sentence in this paragraph should lead the reader into the topics that you intend to cover. - ♦ The Topic Paragraphs: Each paragraph should explore another piece of evidence.
+The paragraph should begin with an introduction that clearly states what you will talk about in that paragraph.
 Next you should explore the subject as fully as possible.
-It is very important that you state clearly how this evidence is linked to your thesis.
+It is very important that you state how this evidence is linked to your thesis.
 Finally, you need some closing sentence that confirms your conclusion for the particular topic and, if possible, leads the reader into the next topic paragraph.
 You should present at least three pieces of evidence in this way, each with its own paragraph.

-• The Closing Paragraph: This paragraph should restate your argument and conclusions in concise terms.
+♦ The Closing Paragraph: This paragraph should restate your argument and conclusions in concise terms.
 The closing sentence should invite the reader to see how the event, problem, or whatever, that you have discussed is historically significant.
+[The closing paragraph is not absolutely necessary for an examination essay.
+Most professors would rather that you spent this time on your evidentiary paragraphs, especially since you will usually be under some time constraints.]

 Now, I'm not sure if you were counting, but the above seems to indicate that you will actually have to write a page or two in order to present a complete and acceptable essay answer!
 An essay question is not a "short answer" question or an identify question.
 It asks you to present a fairly complex explanation of something, and that is not possible in one or two paragraphs!
 I have had students; usually when they are begging for a higher grade, argue that it is "possible" to give an "A" answer to essay questions on the exams in five or six sentences.
 I must admit that they are correct.
 It is "possible."
-It is also "possible" that I could run a three-minute mile without my heart exploding, or that I had a profound and spiritually uplifting relationship with Angelina Jolie before she met Billy Bob Thornton (her love interest before Brad Pitt) - lots of things are "possible," but likely, I don't think so!
+It is also "possible" that I could run a three-minute mile without my heart exploding, or that I had a profound and spiritually uplifting relationship with Angelina Jolie before she met Billy Bob Thornton2 - lots of things are "possible," but likely, I doubt it!

 So, how does one prepare to write essay exam questions?
 First, in my class, there will be no surprises because you should have already seen the questions, and therefore had ample opportunity to prepare them.
-That sounds really easy, but I should add that you will have seen at least six essay questions in advance, and only three will be available on the exam.
+That sounds really easy, but I should add that you will have seen at least six essay questions in advance, and only three will be available on the exam, and you will answer two of that three.
 That being the case, you should use the questions as a general study guide for the whole exam, and also, you should prepare each essay question so that you will know the answers well before you walk into the classroom to take the exam.
-Here are some pointers for preparation in writing essay exams.
+Be that as it may, here are some pointers for preparation in writing essay exams.